 Students with Disabilities Policy

-While policy STAFF 6.27 (described above) specifically addresses complaints by students with disabilities, policies and procedures are listed on the Student Disability Services website, which includes a general complaints and appeals policy.
-This policy states that the director of Student Disability Services will assist disabled students with the University grievance procedures.
+While policy STAFF 6.27 (described above) specifically addresses complaints by students with disabilities, policies and procedures are listed on the Student Disability Resource Center website, which includes a general complaints and appeals policy.
+This policy states that the director of the Student Disability Resource Center will assist disabled students with the University grievance procedures.

 SC Commission on Higher Education Complaints